compusciencing/compusciencing.github.io/_posts/2019-07-01-technical-analysis.md

 include_mathjax: false
 ---
 # Technical Analysis with Neural Networks
 With the help of Dr. Anthony Clark, I plan to implement a neural network to "predict" the stock price  of Google (GOOG) using historical stock information from January 1st, 2014 - January 1st, 2019.
-The data will be collected using the [Yahoo Finance API]( https://rapidapi.com/apidojo/api/yahoo-finance1).
-I plan to write the program using [Python 3.6](https://docs.python.org/3/whatsnew/3.6.html) and will use [Keras]( https://keras.io/) as a high level framework using [TensorFlow 1.1]("https://www.tensorflow.org/") as the low level library.
+I will collect the data using the [Yahoo Finance API]( https://rapidapi.com/apidojo/api/yahoo-finance1).
+I plan to write the program using [Python 3.6](https://docs.python.org/3/whatsnew/3.6.html) and will use [Keras]( https://keras.io/) as a high-level framework using [TensorFlow 1.1]("https://www.tensorflow.org/") as the low level library.
 Accurately predicting stock prices is something that is considered impossible to do.

 The [Efficient Market Hypothesis]( https://en.wikipedia.org/wiki/Efficient-market_hypothesis), developed by Eugene Fama and Benoit Mandelbrot, states that all stocks are traded at an efficient or real price because all of the people competing against one another.
 Any kind of exclusive information that one party possess is immediately accounted for by the price.
 This theory has yet to be disproven.